RackunSec/dciso/README.md

 <code>apt-get update</code><br />
 <code>apt-get install deboostrap isolinux live-build</code>

 Copy the "in-chroot-scripts" directory in the "./chroot" directory so that we can access them once we have chrooted.
-Before we "chroot" though, we need to mount /dev/, /dev/pts, /proc, and /sys - bound to the actual mountded devices.
+Before we "chroot" though, we need to mount /dev/, /dev/pts, /proc, and /sys - bound to the actual host-mounted devices.
 I do this in the "chroot-script.sh" script.
 So, after runing the script, you will be chrooted in the new environment.

 <code>cp ./debian-custom-iso-scripts ./chroot/tmp/</code>
 <code>./chroot-script.sh</code>